Diseases Similar to Lyme Disease: Tick-Borne Diseases Doctors May Miss

 Delayed diagnosis can complicate treatment decisions.

-These infections include Borrelia miyamotoi, Rocky Mountain spotted fever (RMSF), Bourbon virus, Heartland virus, Borrelia mayonii, and Southern tick-associated rash illness (STARI).
+Diseases similar to Lyme disease include Borrelia miyamotoi, Rocky Mountain spotted fever (RMSF), Bourbon virus, Heartland virus, Borrelia mayonii, and Southern tick-associated rash illness (STARI).

 Many of these illnesses are underrecognized because symptoms overlap with Lyme disease, testing is limited, and clinician awareness remains variable.